The Importance of Safeguarding

 Designated Safeguard Lead - Mr D Shaw (Headteacher).

-Deputy Safeguard Leads - Mrs A Barnett (Deputy Headteacher), Mrs C Vernon (Assistant Headteacher) and Mrs G Hancock (Pastoral Manager).
+Deputy Safeguard Leads - Mrs A Barnett (Deputy Headteacher), Mrs C Vernon (Assistant Headteacher), Mr A Bramley (Assistant Headteacher) and Mrs G Hancock (Pastoral Manager).

 Our nominated Child Protection Governor is Rachel Cooke.